 Andreas König is Professor of Strategic Management, Innovation, and Entrepreneurship at the University of Passau, Germany.

 Andreas König studies at the interface of three central topics of strategic management research: (1) strategic leadership in the context of discontinuous technological change, particularly digital transformation; (2) the impact of top executives' characteristics on organizational outcomes (Upper Echelons Theory); and (3) the use of strategic rhetoric, primarily by top executives, and its influence on how constituents evaluate organizations.
 His research has appeared in outlets such as Administrative Science Quarterly, Academy of Management Review, Academy of Management Journal, Research Policy, Journal of Management, Journal of Management Studies, Journal of Product Innovation Management, Journal of World Business, and MIT Sloan Management Review.
 He has received numerous awards, including: The Glueck Best Paper Award by the Strategic Management Division of the Academy of Management in 2011 and 2013 (runner-up in 2012); an Honorable Mention for the Best Conference Paper Prize of the Strategic Management Society and the Best Paper Award of the Cooperative Strategies Division of the Strategic Management Society, 2018; the Fellow Award of the Dr. Theo and Friedl Schöller Research Center for Business and Society in 2012; the Outstanding-Habilitation-Prize by the University of Erlangen-Nuremberg in 2013; the Best Paper Award by the German Academic Association for Business Research (VHB) in 2014; a recognition as runner up for the Best Paper Award at the European Academy of Management (EURAM) in 2017; the Best Paper Award of the European Academy of Management (EURAM) Special Interest Group Strategic Management in 2017; and the Best Paper Award of the EURAM Track Behavioral Strategy in 2017, 2018, and 2019.
-Since 2016, he is a member of the Editorial Board of the Academy of Management Review and the Academy of Management Journal, respectively.
-2020-2021, he is Representative-at-Large at the Strategic Leadership and Governance Interest Group of the Strategic Management Society.
+He is a member of the Editorial Boards of the Academy of Management Review and the Academy of Management Journal, respectively.
+2020-2021, he was Representative-at-Large at the Strategic Leadership and Governance Interest Group of the Strategic Management Society.
 Currently, he also serves as Guest Editor on a Special Issue on Digital Transformation of Incumbent Firms in the Strategic Entrepreneurship Journal.